MikeMurf/Project-2/README.md

 **6. Covid-19 Visualisations:**
 **As part of this project, we developed three visualizations:**

-**1.A bubble chart representing confirmed cases and deaths plotted against fully vaccinated, boosted, and unvaccinated populations for each country.**
+**1. A bubble chart representing confirmed cases and deaths plotted against fully vaccinated, boosted, and unvaccinated populations for each country.**

 <img width="455" alt="image" src="https://user-images.githubusercontent.com/92240890/159849872-ca37422b-71a5-428c-940a-d66743050db0.png">

 **2. A bar chart representing the ten countries with the highest number of confirmed cases as of the date of the last database update, March 15, 2022.**

 <img width="457" alt="image" src="https://user-images.githubusercontent.com/92240890/159849860-4fa57e81-2c3a-4da5-9a07-9d512510e6b5.png">

 **3. Two scatter plots representing the number of confirmed cases and deaths over time for any country of the user’s choice, which can be selected using a dropdown list.**

 <img width="427" alt="image" src="https://user-images.githubusercontent.com/92240890/159849846-3cabbd95-245b-4447-8cae-ecc31b86b775.png">